 1. Provide potential answers for human review

 We know AI can often predict exactly the right answer, and other times it can offer something that is close to what is needed.
 Offering up the most likely answers to a customer service person could save a lot of time, but getting to that point would take some real work.
-ChatGPT itself does not currently allow users to tune the model to their specific content, but you can do so with GPT-3 and other tools.
+ChatGPT itself does not currently allow users to tune the model to their specific content, but you can do so with GPT-3 (though not GPT 4 yet) and other tools.

 There are clear privacy and security concerns to consider before allowing a third party access to the customer and internal data that would be needed.
 Understanding and controlling the data used to train large language models is a huge concern amongst artists today, and text-based inputs will be no different.